vwal/ScreenDimmer.spoon/README.md

 # macOS screen dimmer spoon (m1ddc version)

 **NOTE:** This was the first version of the Screen Dimmer spoon.
-This version utilizes the [`m1ddc`](https://github.com/waydabber/m1ddc) utility.
+This version utilizes the **[`m1ddc`](https://github.com/waydabber/m1ddc)** utility.
 While m1ddc works with many/most modern monitors, it doesn't support all DDC-capable monitors.
-For this reason, I rewrote this script for [Lunar](https://lunar.fyi/) CLI, which has more complete DDC support and built-in gamma support ("subzero").
-The latest version that utilizes Lunar CLI can be found in the parent directory.
+For this reason, I rewrote this script for **[Lunar](https://lunar.fyi/)** CLI, which has more complete DDC support and built-in gamma support ("subzero").
+The latest Lunar CLI version can be found in the `master` branch of this repository.

 ---

-This is a Lua script "spoon" for [Hammerspoon](https://www.hammerspoon.org/) to dim MacBook Pro's internal screen and any external DCC-compatible monitors to a preset luminosity (10% by default) after a preset period of inactivity (5 minutes by default) has elapsed.
+This is a Lua script "spoon" for **[Hammerspoon](https://www.hammerspoon.org/)** to dim MacBook Pro's internal screen and any external DDC-compatible monitors to a preset luminosity (10% by default) after a preset period of inactivity (5 minutes by default) has elapsed.

 I use this when I don't want to use the screen saver and/or screen sleep, but, on the other hand, I don't want to keep the screen at normal brightness when I don't actively use the system.
 The original brightness is restored on the first user interaction (keyboard/mouse/trackpad).
 Handles brightness restoration correctly after screen saver, lock-screen, and screen sleep.